HL7/US-Core/input/pagecontent/general-guidance.md

 -   GET is the HTTP verb used for fetching a resource
 -   Content surrounded by \[\] is mandatory *for the client* to supply and will be replaced by the string literal identified.
-    -   base: The Service Root URL (e.g. "<https://fhir-open-api-dstu2.smarthealthit.org>”)
+    -   base: The Service Root URL (e.g., "<https://fhir-open-api-dstu2.smarthealthit.org>”)
     -   Resource-type: The name of a resource type (e.g., "Patient")
     -   id: The Logical Id of a resource(e.g., "24342")
 -   Content surrounded by {} is optional *for the client* to supply and will be replaced by the string literal identified.